 The LAMP Team

-Jennifer set up LAMP in 2014 in response to growing demand for economic analysis of international development programme impact.
+Jennifer set up LAMP in 2014 in response to growing demand for economic evaluations to assess the impact of overseas aid spend.
 She is committed to working with public sector and non-profit organisations to enhance the value of their work and has worked with many government and non-government organisations to improve the effectiveness of their services.
 Jennifer was working in the NHS (National Health Service) in the UK as Senior Manager before moving to Nigeria in 2011 to work on a health systems strengthening programme.
 Combining strong analytical skills with research and facilitation expertise, she has helped organisations to improve their use of resources to achieve results.

 Jennifer holds an MSc in Social Policy Research from the London School of Economics and MA (Oxon) in Philosophy, Politics and Economics from the University of Oxford.
 She has continued her professional development with the Health Economics Research Centre, University of Oxford, and the Chartered Institute of Management Accountants (CIMA).

-Nura is a PhD candidate in Accounting & Finance and a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
+Nura has a PhD in Accounting & Finance and is a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).

 Dr. Adesoji Ologun

-Adesoji is a Health Economist with over a decade of working experience in the Nigerian health sector, including 6 years as a development consultant and Value for Money (VFM) specialist.
+Adesoji is a Health Economist with over a decade of working experience in the Nigerian health sector, including 7 years as a development consultant and Value for Money specialist.
 He has provided technical and advisory support to the Government of Nigeria at the Local, State and National level in the areas of healthcare policy and planning.
-He was a member of the technical team of the recently concluded United Kingdom Department for International Development funded project – Partnership for Transforming Health System Phase 2 (PATHS 2), an eight years Health System Strengthening and Service delivery programme.